Dominique Christina

 Dominique Christina (born 1974) is a writer, performer and social activist.
 She is a champion at the National Poetry Series and Women of the World Poetry Slam.

-Christina was born and raised in Pennsylvania.
+Christina’s 4th book Anarcha Speaks won the National Poetry Series in 2017.

 Education

 Christina obtained a bachelor's degree in African American Studies from the University of the Pacific.
 She earned her Master of Education in English Language and Literature from the University of Arkansas at Monticello.

 Christina began writing poetry in 1996; she was taking her master's degree when she decided to enroll in a creative writing class.

 Career

 Christina is influenced by her family's involvement in the civil rights movement.
 She performs as a speaker and slam poet, often discussing social issues such as racism and sexism.
 She has spoken at colleges and universities across the United States and has been a keynote speaker at women's conferences.
 She also appeared at the HBO series High Maintenance as an actress and contributing writer.

 Christina went viral with The Period Poem.
 It was written in response to the tweet of a man saying he dumped his girlfriend because she menstruated during intercourse.

 Christina was hailed champion at the National Poetry Series Slam in 2012.
 In 2017, her book Anarcha Speaks won an award from the same body.
 In 2012 and 2014, she was hailed as Women of the World Poetry Slam Champion.
 She earned the National Underground Poetry Slam Champion in 2013.

-In 2018, Dominique Christina was arrested for "multiple felony charges in a scheme in which she was accused of forging signatures on a property deed in an effort to steal a neighbor’s home" according to an Aurora, CO news outlet.